nanotechz9l/Source-code-analyzer/README.md

 * 10/03/2013 - Added simple regex search to scan multiple functions vs one.

 ## To Do
+* Improve the regex search (include all 160 functions), and test
-* Improve the regex search
+* Improve the regex search findings output
-* Implement the flawfinder style vuln_c dictionary with 160 dangerous functions.
 * Add vulnerability information, and recommendations.
+* Add line numbers to vulnerability information, and recommendations!
+* Update dfuncs to include the newly added c_rules 160 dangerous functions!
 * Fix an error when no ARGV is given at runtime.

 ## Credits